Borgo Santa Lucia: 19th century and later

 Already in 1845, the sea level rose considerably, making it necessary to bury the original sanctuary and build a new one on top of it; after the annexion of the Kingdom of Naples to Italy (1861) Santa Lucia underwent a complete transformation, including the enlarging and straightening of the Partenope promenade.
 It involved reclaiming large tracts of land from the sea and the creation of new streets, all of which has served the area well in this age of modern tourism.
 The new sections now host a row of modern hotels and a number of sailing clubs.
 The offices of the Campania regional government are located in Palazzo Santa Lucia, and the area is the site of the conference center of the University “Federico II " and of the Cervantes Institute of Spanish language and culture.

 The area was home to admiral Francesco Caracciolo, who served in the neapolitan navy and then was executed through hanging by admiral Nelson for his service to the Parthenopaean Republic.
 His body, thrown into the sea, was recovered and is now interred in another famous church in the area, that of Santa Maria della Catena, where an epitaph, placed in 1881, recalls the episode.

-The Ports of Santa Lucia were during the 1960 Summer Olympics the Olympic harbors of the Dragon sailboats (quays of Borgo Marinari), Star and 5.5 Metre (quays of Molosiglio).
-Finn and Flying Dutchman sailboats were instead housed in Mergellina.
+The Ports of Santa Lucia were used during the 1960 Summer Olympics, the Olympic harbors of the Dragon sailboats (quays of Borgo Marinari), Star and 5.5 Metre (quays of Molosiglio) were used.
+Although the Finn and Flying Dutchman sailboats were instead housed in Mergellina.
 HRH Crown Prince Constantine won the Gold medal in the event of Dragon sailboats.